Dump trucks are essential tools in the field of mining and road construction.

-To calculate how many cubic yards in a dump truck, you should begin with how much dirt that dump truck can carry in a single load.
+To calculate cubic yards in a dump truck, you should begin with how much dirt that dump truck can carry in a single load.

 Again, this is calculated through weight capacity and not volume, so don’t always expect a definitive figure for all same-sized trucks.

 Nonetheless, a standard-sized dump truck can carry at least 10 cubic yards of dirt per truckload.
 You wouldn’t be compromising safety by attempting to bring 14 cubic yards as well, but it is never a good idea to exceed that limit.